 - Bowed head

-These signs indicate a relaxed, comfortable bird that’s happy to be in your presence.
+These signs indicate a relaxed, comfortable bird that’s happy in your presence.

 Why Do Parrots Squawk?

-Squawking is a common sound found within a parrot’s repertoire.
-Cockatoos are particularly prone to squawking, which they use to get attention from their owners.
-They also squawk in an attempt to get what they want, such as treats, toys, or out-of-cage time.
+Squawking is a common sound in a parrot’s repertoire.
+Cockatoos are prone to squawking, which they use to get attention from their owners.
+They also squawk to get what they want, such as treats, toys, or out-of-cage time.

-Squawking indicates danger’s nearby.
-If your parrot sees other animals, it’ll squawk because of a natural reaction and also to let other birds in the vicinity know.
+Squawking indicates that danger’s nearby.
+If your parrot sees other animals, it’ll squawk to let other birds know.

-When they hear frightening sounds of sights within the night, they become fearful because they feel predators are after them.
-When they’re stuck in their cages, they feel trapped and vulnerable.
+When confined to their cages, they feel trapped and vulnerable.
 Night terrors are caused by:

 - Insects buzzing around

-- Animals, such as cats and neighborhood dogs they see through a window
+- Animals, such as cats and dogs they see through a window

 - Family members creeping up on them at night

-Placing a towel or sheet over your parrot’s cage at night should help minimize its need to squawk.
+Placing a towel or sheet over your parrot’s cage at night will minimize the amount of squawking.

 Why Do Parrots Screech?

-Parrots most commonly screech because they’re scared and in fear of danger.
-Parrots are prey animals, so they are affected by:
+Parrots screech because they’re scared and fearful.
+Parrots are affected by: